The Maze Runner

 First Test Design

-At the very beginning it was planned to make the Grievers as big robotic machines.
-However I had already created this Test Design, before I got the job, which showed the hybrid creature idea from the novel.
-I presented the design to Wes and he loved it.
-We added a few attachments afterwards in order to make them more threatening.
+Initially, it was planned to portrait the Grievers as large, robotic machines in the film.
+However, prior to being hired for the job, I had already developed a test design that incorporated the hybrid creature concept from the novel.
+I presented this design to director Wes Ball, who was immediately drawn to it.
+Together, we made several adjustments to make them more intimidating, such as adding a scorpion-like tail.
 Slugs and coconut crabs were big influences for me in finding the overall body shape.
 The head is a mixture of caterpillars, bulldogs and piranhas.

 Griever Torso